-The Victory Corps is The National WWII Museum’s newest volunteering opportunity, seeking middle and high school students, ages 13 – 17, with a passion for history and a passion for learning.
-Victory Corps volunteers will provide enrichment and engagement as they bring the history of the Second World War to life through the handling of actual World War II artifacts and the leading of fun, interactive activities with Museum guests.
+The Victory Corps is The National WWII Museum’s newest volunteering opportunity, seeking middle and high school students, ages 13–17, with a passion for history and learning.
+Victory Corps volunteers will provide enrichment and engagement as they bring the history of World War II to life through the handling of actual WWII artifacts and the leading of fun, interactive activities with Museum guests.
 Victory Corps volunteers will also play an active role in the shaping and development of the volunteer program to ensure that it fully reflects the interests of its participants.

-The Victory Corps program is divided into two sessions – Spring and Fall – with trainings for new volunteers occurring twice a year at the beginning of each new session.
+The Victory Corps program is divided into two sessions—spring and fall—with training for new volunteers occurring twice a year at the beginning of each new session.
 Rolling application for Victory Corps membership is accepted year-round.
 However, if the application is received after a session has reached capacity or the training date has passed, the application will be kept on file until the next session.

 Victory Corps Program Overview:

-- In order to be eligible for consideration, Victory Corps applicants will complete an application, provide one non-familial reference and consent to a brief phone interview by Education staff.
+- In order to be eligible for consideration, Victory Corps applicants will complete an application and provide one non-familial reference.

-- Candidates will be selected based on their overall interests, personality, enthusiasm and desire to learn; NOT based solely upon their knowledge of WWII history or events.
+- Candidates will be selected based on overall interests, personality, enthusiasm, and desire to learn; NOT solely upon their knowledge of WWII history or events.

-- For those candidates selected for the Victory Corps, a total of 4 hours mandatory training will be provided prior to the commencement of the program.
+- For those candidates selected, a total of four hours mandatory training will be provided prior to the program’s commencement of the program.

-Age: All Victory Corps Volunteers must be between the ages of 13 (rising Seventh grader) and 17 (rising Twelfth grader)
+Age: All Victory Corps Volunteers must be between the ages of 13 (rising seventh grader) and 17 (rising 12th grader)

-Training: All Victory Corps Volunteers will complete 4 hours of mandatory training before volunteering commencement.
+Training: All Victory Corps Volunteers will complete four hours of mandatory training before volunteering commencement.

-Dress Code: Victory Corps volunteers will be provided with special Victory Corps attire and name-badges for ease of recognition and identification.
+Dress Code: Victory Corps volunteers will be required to wear special Victory Corps attire and name badges for ease of recognition and identification.